dhardi/gameshark/TESTING.md

 |&check;| The product details page shows the product rating.
 |&check;| The product details page shows the product reviews.
 |&check;| The product details page shows the review form if there are no reviews already.
-|&check;| The product details page shows the stock status.
 |&check;| The product details page shows the product quantity selector.
 |&check;| The product details page shows the product add to cart button.
-|&check;| User cannot add more items to the cart than are currently in stock.

 |passed | **View the total of my purchases at any time** so that I can **see and review how much I am spending at any time whilst building an order.**
 |:---:|:---|